wiktorbree/penguin-invasion/README.md

 ## How to run the game

 **You have two choices:**
-1. Run the game via game.exe file
+1. Run the game via game.exe file inside the `windows_version.zip` in release folder

 2. Run the game via **terminal** using `python game.py` command.
 (You need to have pygame-ce installed)